kintone-workshops/ai-kintone-gallery/README.md

 Check your OpenAI API usage here:
 <https://platform.openai.com/account/usage>

+⚠️ Note: OpenAI only gives you free credits for the first account associated with your phone number.
+Subsequent accounts are not granted free credits.

 ### Errors related to .env

 If you get one of the following error messages: